-Captivision Korea had a blended interest rate (all financial costs divided by total debt) of 8.54%, 7.86%, 11.23%, 4.9% and 6.4% for the six months ended June 30, 2024 and June 30, 2023 and the years ended December 31, 2023, 2022 and 2021, respectively.
+Captivision Korea had a blended interest rate (all financial costs divided by total debt) of 8.54%, 7.86%, 11.23%, 4.9% and 6.4% for the six months ended June 30, 2024 and June 30, 2023 and the years ended December 31, 2023, 2022, and 2021, respectively.
 New debts were incurred due to the impact of the COVID-19 pandemic, however, this was partly offset by a large scale debt-to-equity conversion in 2021 and 2022.

 Due to ongoing capital constraints, we were unable to pay approximately \$14.1 million of additional transaction expenses on the Closing Date.
-Effective as of November 15, 2023, a number of our service providers to the Company, Captivision Korea and JGGC entered into Deferral Agreements to defer Deferred Amounts until a future date when sufficient funds may become available to pay such Deferred Amounts in cash.
-Each of the Deferral Agreements generally provide that (i) until repaid, the Deferred Amounts accrue interest at the rate of 12% per annum and (ii) (A) 50% of the Deferred Amount under such agreement, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 730 days after the Closing Date.
-As an alternative to cash payment, certain of the Deferral Agreements, including the JGGC SPAC Holdings Deferral Agreement, accounting for approximately \$7.7 million of the transaction expenses, provide that the counterparties have the option to convert all of a portion their outstanding amount owed to them under their respective fee deferral agreements into Ordinary Shares at a share price equal to the average of the volume weighted average of a Captivision Ordinary Share for the 20 consecutive Trading Day period occurring prior to the applicable election date.
-In June and August of 2024 we entered into amendments to certain Deferred Fee Arrangements comprising a total of \$295,000 in Deferred Amounts, providing those counterparties with the option to convert all or a portion of their outstanding amount owed to them into Ordinary Share a conversion price per share equal to the lesser of (a) the VWAP Price and (b) 98% of the last price at which the Ordinary Shares traded on Nasdaq prior to the close of trading hours on the trading day prior to the applicable election date; provided, that no more than \$170,000 of the then outstanding Deferred Amount may be so converted within any 5 consecutive trading day period.
+Effective as of November 15, 2023, a number of our service providers, Captivision Korea and JGGC entered into Deferral Agreements to defer Deferred Amounts until a future date when sufficient funds may become available to pay such Deferred Amounts in cash.
+Each of the Deferred Amount generally provide that (i) until repaid, the Deferred Amounts accrue interest at the rate of 12% per annum and (ii) (A) 50% of the Deferred Amount under such agreement, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, is to be paid 365 days after the Closing Date and (B) the remaining 50%, plus accrued interest, accounting for approximately \$7.7 million of the transaction expenses, provide that the counterparties have the option to convert all or a portion their outstanding amount owed to them under their respective fee deferral agreements into Ordinary Shares at a share price equal to the average of the volume weighted average of a Captivision Ordinary Share for the 20 consecutive Trading Day period occurring prior to the applicable election date.
+In June and August of 2024 we entered into amendments to certain Deferred Fee Arrangements comprising a total of \$295,000 in Deferred Amounts, providing those counterparties with the option to convert all or a port

+Shares traded on Nasdaq prior to the close of trading hours on the trading day prior to the applicable election date; provided, that no more than \$170,000 of the then outstanding Deferred Amount may be so converted within any 5 consecutive trading day period.
 The timing, frequency, and the price at which we issue Ordinary Shares are subject to market prices and such counterparty's decision to accept repayment for any such amount in equity.